 Block out the distractions.
 Turn off the phones, or at least set them aside, so you can give all of your attention to your loved ones.
 Fully engage in the games and celebrations.
 And if things don’t go quite as planned, don’t worry about it.
 Don’t get anxious about how it could have been or should have been.
 Instead fully enjoy all that it is.

 Can Professional In-Home Care Help?

-If you are unable to be in-person with your senior in Washington DC, Montgomery County, Howard or Prince George’s County, we can help.
+If you are unable to be in-person with your senior in Montgomery County or Prince George’s County, we can help.